OAI/OpenAPI-Specification/IMPLEMENTATIONS.md

 and tooling creators alike, and it is strongly encouraged that draft tooling be made available for early users of the OAS.

+These tools are not necessarily endorsed by the OAI.

 #### Low-Level tooling